bahodge/tomb-of-annihilation/sessions/Session 35.md

 [[Munch]] begins decorating the dead bodies of [[Pandora]] and [[Lorenzo von Matterhorn|Lorenzo]]. [[Indy]] takes [[Pandora]]'s spell casting focus.

 We speak with an unpetrified paladin who convinces us to use the medusa head to unpetrify a very handsome bugbear.
 He is carrying a bow and two shortswords.
 The bugbear is likely a hick.
-He introduces himself as [[Khar]]
+He introduces himself as [[Khar]].

+We ask [[Khar]] what he can do.
+He says he is pretty good with a bow.
+We ask how he got here and he says that the [[Trade Princes]] told him to investigate the undead menace but it didn't